CTS Eventim: History

 In the late 2000's the company started operating several venues, starting with the Waldbühne in Berlin.

 The company diversified its ticketing operations in 2015 when it acquired 51% of the German-based Kinoheld, a company that specialises in ticket sales for cinemas.
 The ownership was raised in 2018 to 100%.

 In November 2019, CTS Eventim's revenue exceeded €1 billion for the first time in a nine-month period, and the share price had risen 60% that year to reach a market capitalisation of €5.2 billion.

 Eventim France and France Billet merged their French activities in 2019, in the new company Eventim will hold a 48% of the shares with a possibility of raising the ownership in the coming years.
 The company also merged its Swiss subsidiaries in 2020 with Gadget Entertainment AG and Wepromote Entertainment Group Switzerland AG, taking a 60% share in the new company named Gadget abc Entertainment Group AG.

-On 21 February 2020 it was announced that the company would enter the US market via a joint venture with Michael Cohl.
+In February 2020, it was announced that the company would enter the US market via a joint venture with Michael Cohl.

 In July 2021, CTS Eventim launched Eventim Live Asia.
-In August 2021, the company announced plans to construct one of the Italy's largest multipurpose arena, PalaItalia.
+In August 2021, the company announced plans to construct one of Italy's largest multipurpose arenas, PalaItalia.